zoff-kollektiv/cifar/data/persons/14-viktor-ratushniak.md

 estimatesOfAssetsReturned: None
 typeOfSanctions: Asset freeze and prohibition to make funds available
 startOfSanctions: 06.03.2014
-story: >-
+---
   Viktor Ratushniak is the former deputy head of the Interior Ministry of Ukraine.
   Together with the former Interior Minister Vitaliy Zakharchenko and other high-ranking officials from the Yanukovich era, Ratushniak is wanted in Ukraine for embezzlement.
----